waku-org/js-waku/README.md

 #### Waku Relay

-[Waku Relay](https://rfc.vac.dev/spec/11/) is the most decentralised option, peer receiving your messages are unlikely to know whether you are the originator or simply forwarding them.
+[Waku Relay](https://rfc.vac.dev/spec/11/) is the most decentralized option, peer receiving your messages are unlikely to know whether you are the originator or simply forwarding them.
 However, it does not give you any delivery information.